Treating lameness

 2 min read

-Lameness treatment in cows is crucial for their quick recovery.
+Lameness treatment in cows is crucial for quick recovery.
 This page details how to effectively treat various hoof conditions such as white line disease, sole bruising, hoof wall crack, and digital dermatitis.
-It emphasises that proper treatment involves reshaping hooves, reducing pressure on lesions, removing damaged horn, and managing pain.
-Moreover, it is vital to record treatments with the Healthy Hoof app for tracking.
-Reach out to your local Healthy Hoof provider, vet or hoof trimmer for formal training.
-If a cow's condition doesn't improve within a week post-treatment, consult your vet.
+Treatment involves reshaping hooves, reducing pressure on lesions, removing damaged horn, and providing pain relief.
+If a cow doesn’t improve within a week after treating her, seek professional help.
+Your veterinarian or hoof trimmer can assist with treatment and staff training.

-If after treatment a cow does not heal or improve within one week, contact your veterinarian.
-In addition to the treatment principles above, there are guidelines for specific conditions in the 'Healthy Hoof Lameness Field Guide'.
+If a cow does not heal or improve within one week after treatment, contact your veterinarian.

 White line disease